TheAIguy-dev/meta_brain_fuck/README.md

 As you can see, the list is very small.
 Feel free to make feature requests!

-This "compiler" "compiles" MetaBrainFuck to regular BrainFuck.

 MBF files have the .mbf extension.

-I didn't want to add an interpreter to let the user choose one.

 ## Features